-Term Definition Restricted perils Means accidental loss caused by: Restricted perils Natural hazards 2.
-Fire lightning or explosion 3.
-Theft following violent and forceful entry 4.
-Impact by or collision involving a vehicle 5.
-Aircraft, or other aerial or spatial devices or articles dropped by them Schedule Means the most recent schedule we have issued to you.
+Term Definition Restricted perils Means accidental loss caused by: 1. fire, lightning, or explosion 2. storm or flood 3. theft following violent and forceful entry 4. impact by or a collision involving a vehicle 5. aircraft, or other aerial or spatial devices or articles dropped by them 6. earthquake, natural landslip, volcanic eruption, hydrothermal activity, tsunami, or fire resulting from any of these Schedule Means the most recent schedule we have issued to you.
 Spouse Means your husband or wife, civil union partner, or person with whom you are in a de facto relationship as defined in the Property (Relationships) Amendment Act 2001.
 Square-metre area Means the total floor area of the house based on the external perimeter measurements for each floor of the house - each dwelling or domestic outbuilding (including garages and sheds) you own within the residential boundaries of the property's address.
 It does not include other insured property.
 Sum insured Means the sum insured (if any) shown in the schedule.

-Term Definition Sustainable products Means products that will increase the energy, heating, or water efficiency of your rebuilt house including solar water heating systems, rainwater collection tanks, and heat pumps.
-Rebuilding materials that reduce environmental impacts such as plant-based insulation and environmentally friendly paint are also included.
 Term Means the period of insurance of your policy shown in the schedule and for any subsequent period that we may agree.

-Terrorism Means an act including the use of force or violence or the threat of force or violence, by any person or group, whether acting alone, on behalf of, or in connection with any organisation or government, which is committed for, or in connection with political, religious, ideological, ethnic, or similar purposes, including the intention to influence any government or to put the public or any section of the public in fear.
+Term Definition Terrorism Means an act including the use of force or violence or the threat of force or violence, by any person or group, whether acting alone, on behalf of, or in connection with any organisation or government, which is committed for, or in connection with political, religious, ideological, ethnic, or similar purposes, including the intention to influence any government or to put the public or any section of the public in fear.
 Theft Means loss caused by the unlawful taking or attempted taking of the property with the intention to deprive the owner of possession, whether temporarily or permanently.
-Uninhabitable Means the house is no longer a safe or sanitary place to live because of physical damage to, or contamination of, the house as determined by us or a local or government authority.
-Just because you or your tenants do not want to live in what is an otherwise safe or sanitary house does not make it uninhabitable.

-Term Definition Uninsured property Means: offinisured property 1. any asset not at the property's address any asset that is used for business use, except for the cover provided under the 'Home office or healthcare practice' clause plants, hedges, trees, shrubs, and lawns, except for the cover provided under the 'Landscaping' and 'Tree removal' automatic additional benefits 4. landlord's furniture, furnishings, fixtures, and fittings wharves, piers, slipways, jetties, and the like, unless specified in the schedule 6. bridges or anything on them, unless specified in the schedule 7. culverts and dams, unless specified in the schedule 8. land, earth, or fill 9. any temporary structure 10.any above-ground swimming pool or spa pool, and 11. lifestyle buildings
+Uninsured property Means: Uninsured property any asset not at the property's address any asset that is used for business use, except for the cover provided under the 'Home office or healthcare practice' clause plants, hedges, trees, shrubs, and lawns, except for the cover provided under the 'Landscaping' and 'Tree removal' automatic additional benefits 4. landlord's furniture, furnishings, fixtures, and fittings wharves, piers, slipways, jetties, and the like, unless specified in the schedule 6. bridges or anything on them, unless specified in the schedule 7. culverts and dams, unless specified in the schedule 8. land, earth, or fill 9. any temporary structure 10.any above-ground swimming pool or spa pool, and